pathtofile/siemcraft/README.md

 ```

 Next, create a new Minecraft world with the following options:
-- All cheats and experiments enabled, and achievements turned off
+- All cheats and experiments enabled (including GameTest), and achievements turned off
-- Both the SIEMCRAFT 'Resource' and 'Behaviour' packs activated
+- All the SIEMCRAFT 'Resource' and 'Behaviour' packs activated

 ![Siemcraft options, all experiments on](assets/siemcraft_settings2.png)
 ![Siemcraft addons enbled](assets/siemcraft_settings3.png)